37+ Google SERP Features: A Complete Guide

 Overview

 The Map appears at the top of the SERP for a specific geographic query.
 This element allows people to see Google Maps without leaving the SERP.
-You can switch between route options, modes of transport, add or remove stops, etc. If you click on the map, you will be taken to Google Maps.
+You can switch between route options, modes of transportation, add or remove stops, etc. If you click on the map, you will be taken to Google Maps.

 Example